 Your emergency fund is also there to help you pay for big, unexpected expenses like your car breaking down or a broken geyser.
 These types of financial events never seem like major crises, but a few strung together can render you financially fragile.

-R25,000 is a decent chunk of an emergency fund that can see our friend and his partner through difficult financial times.
-Spending that money on a ring should only be an option if they have their dread and disability cover and emergency funds sorted.
+R25,000 is a decent start to an emergency fund for difficult financial times.
+Spending that money on a ring should only be an option if this couple has their dread and disability cover and emergency funds sorted.

 Being outstanding with your money doesn’t have to be hard.
 This series of articles will give you all the tools you need to get your house in order to start investing.